apollographql/graphql-tag/README.md

 GraphQL printing and parsing with bundled dependencies.
 Includes:

 - `gql` A JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
-- `/parser` A bundled version of `graphql/language/parser`, that builds correctly in React Native.
-- `/printer` A bundled version of `graphql/language/printer`, that builds correctly in React Native.
 - `/loader` A webpack loader to preprocess queries

 ### gql